 The Writer's Path at SMU

-Join us at The Writer's Path at SMU.
-We're a home for adults who are following the desire and fulfilling the dream of writing a book.
-Fiction or non-fiction, short story or personal essay, we are the place to learn craft, find allies and embrace the practice of writing.
+We're a home for adults (please be 21 years-old at least) who are following the desire and fulfilling the dream of writing a book.
+Fiction or non-fiction, short story or personal essay, we are the place to learn craft, find allies, and embrace the practice of writing.
 Our classes are non-credit, adult education, held once a week for five weeks, in the evening, on the main Dallas SMU campus.
 Classes must be taken in order, one at a time, because they build on each other.